 Safaraz is happy to undertake these roles in a voluntary capacity as he sees the difference these events make in encouraging entrepreneurship and leadership development and feels he is a role model for small businesses encouraging wealth creation and growth.

-Amongst his other responsibilities, Safaraz found time to become a published author writing “Canny Bites” which are Quick, informative & impactful bites of business wisdom.
-His third book is out now which is titled: Attract, Retain and Grow your team to you’re your business.
-Many business owners and leaders alike have found his ‘bites’ genuine and refreshing.
+Amongst his other responsibilities, Safaraz found time to become a published author writing “Canny Bites”, which are Quick, informative & impactful bites of business wisdom.
+His third book is out now, titled: Attract, Retain and Grow your team to your business.
+Many business owners and leaders alike have found his ‘bites’ genuine and refreshing:

-Overall, Safaraz is a strong advocate of social entrepreneurship in order to make a difference in people’s lives.
-Social and profit for purpose business are the main drivers behind everything he does in order to create entrepreneurial mindsets, have a positive impact and change lives.
+Overall, Safaraz is a strong advocate of social entrepreneurship to make a difference in people’s lives.
+Social and profit for purpose business are the main drivers behind everything he does to create entrepreneurial mindsets, positively impact, and change lives.